-All core clinical rotations must be completed no later than the end of Block 2A of the year the student is expected to graduate, unless the CSAEB has approved an extension in advance of the Block 2A deadline.
+All core clinical rotations must be completed no later than Block 2A of the year the student is expected to graduate, unless the CSAEB has approved an extension in advance of the December (CCE Block 2A) deadline.

 F. Postponing a Component of the Required Interstitial Course